 So which website builder is your best bet?

-Best option for Beginners or those needing eCommerce?
-Wix is your best bet.
+The best option for Beginners or those needing eCommerce?
+Wix is probably your best bet.

 Best for photographers, designers, or other visual businesses?
-Chances are you’ll love SquareSpace’s beautiful templates.
+Chances are you’ll love SiteBuilder’s beautiful templates.